 - In a slight degree, Suzaku may count as well, though his father was the Prime Minister rather than the King.

 - Nobu in Nana is the heir of his family's Ryokan (Japanese inn), but he'd rather throw it away to just play the guitar.

 - Macross Frontier's Alto Saotome, while not technically royalty, counts.
 The heir to a well known family of Kabuki actors, he instead went and pursued his dream of becoming a pilot.

 - In Mobile Suit Gundam, although not royalty, the Zeon pilot Char Aznable is the son of the Zeon Zum Deikun, the original leader of the Republic of Zeon and proponent of space colonist independence.
 Char considers the Zabis, Zeon's current rulers (who may have assassinated Deikun), a perversion of what Deikun was striving for and joins the Zeon military with the intent of revenge against the Zabi family.

-- Though it turns out that Plourr murdered Harran and left him to be eaten by animals.
+- Though it turns out that Plourr murdered Harran when he tried to alert the murderers to her survival.
+She left him to be eaten by animals.
 This Harran is an Imperial agent.

 Films — Animated

 - The king in Cinderella seems to be of the opinion that his son is this, because he hasn't settled down and produced some heirs yet.
 This viewpoint gets a little more credit when the prince is acting very disinterested at the beginning of the ball, going as far as looking up at his father in the balcony and visibly yawning (in the film's time period, this could be likened to flipping the bird at his dad.)

 - Given even more credibility in the surprisingly-good Cinderella III: A Twist in Time.
 Once the Prince decides he's going after Cinderella, there is nothing his father can say to stop him. (the king, to his credit, lets him go once he realizes how serious the Prince is about it.)